 Prof. Chowdhury's research is mainly focused on:

 Dynamic Spectrum Access (DSA) Networks: Systems and protocol design for large-scale DSA wireless platforms.
-Machine learning with Deep Convolutional Neural Networks for spectrum sensing, spectrum sharing, and hardware fingerprinting.
+Machine learning for spectrum sensing, spectrum sharing, and hardware fingerprinting.
 Policy issues for dynamic spectrum access in licensed and mmWave bands.
 Coexistence and inference capability in software defined radios.

 Networked Autonomous Systems: Unmanned aerial and ground systems.
 Path planning, deployment and coordination.
 Energy/computation/communication tradeoffs.
 Robot-human information exchange and interactions.